credativ/plutono/docs/sources/panels/visualizations/time-series/_index.md

 ## Display options

 > **Note:** You can migrate Graph panel visualizations to Time series visualizations.
 To migrate, on the Panel tab, click **Time series** visualization.
-Grafana transfers all applicable settings.
+Plutono transfers all applicable settings.
 (While in beta, migration is still being refined.
 It will get better as time goes on!)

 ### Tooltip mode

-When you hover your cursor over the graph, Grafana can display tooltips.
+When you hover your cursor over the graph, Plutono can display tooltips.
 Choose how tooltips behave.

 - **Single -** The hover tooltip shows only a single series, the one that you are hovering over on the graph.
 - **All -** The hover tooltip shows all series in the graph.
-Grafana highlights the series that you are hovering over in bold in the series list in the tooltip.
+Plutono highlights the series that you are hovering over in bold in the series list in the tooltip.
 - **Hidden -** Do not display the tooltip when you interact with the graph.

 > **Note:** Use an override to hide individual series from the tooltip.